 Day 12, Friday, March 28th—Philae temple / Aswan Market

 In our private sunrise meditation and ritual we return to the source of all, the Great Mother, to receive the blessings of Isis at her beautiful island temple at Philae.
 This isle represents a fusion of three great civilizations – Egyptian, Greek and Roman.
 The presence of Isis is palpable in the inner sanctum, the Holy of Holies of her temple.
 After exploring the grounds and some storytelling on the island, we return to the boat for breakfast and check out.
 We will enjoy a special afternoon of free time in Aswan, where you can explore the local market and/or check out the very fine Nubian Museum, which beautifully expresses the history and culture of the region.
 (Breakfast, lunch and dinner)

-Day 13, Saturday, Nov 02nd— Flight to Cairo / Great pyramid
+Day 13, Saturday, March 29th— Flight to Cairo / Great Pyramid

-This morning we fly back to Cairo and transfer to the Mena House Hotel This evening We have a special private visit in the Great Pyramid with a culminating initiation in the King’s chamber.
-Here, we unite our life story with the story of those who have come before us and those who will come after as we embrace the transformation that we have experienced.
+This morning we fly back to Cairo and transfer once again to the Mena House Hotel.
+This evening we have a special private visit in the Great Pyramid with a culminating initiation in the King’s chamber.
 (Breakfast)

-In the evening the group will meet in the late afternoon for our closing circle and farewell dinner.
-At Mohamed House (Breakfast and farewell dinner)
+In the evening the group will meet for our closing circle and farewell dinner at possibly at our apartment.
+(Breakfast, and farewell dinner)